boardend/qgis-js-demo/pages/04-qgis-js.md

 ---
-title: Was ist qgis-js?
+title: What is qgis-js?
 routeAlias: qgis-js
 ---

-# Was ist qgis-js?
+# What is qgis-js?

-- QGIS Core portiert zu WebAssembly, um es auf der Web-Platform zu nutzen
+- QGIS Core ported to WebAssembly to use it on the web platform
 - JavaScript/TypeScript API

-  - Laden von QGIS Projekten
+  - Loading QGIS projects
-  - Rendering von Karten (Projektion, Extent, Auflösung)
+  - Rendering maps (projection, extent, resolution)
-  - Interaktion mit Layern (Visibility, Opacity, ...) und Map-Themes
+  - Interaction with layers (visibility, opacity, ...) and map themes

-- OpenLayers Integration als separates npm Package
+- OpenLayers integration as a separate npm package

 <br />

 <div v-click>

-<h1>Was ist qgis-js nicht?</h1>
+<h1>What is qgis-js not?</h1>

-- Keine 1:1 Portierung von QGIS Desktop
+- Not a 1:1 port of QGIS Desktop
-  - Kein GUI, Processing, 3D, Python/PyQGIS Support
+  - No GUI, Processing, 3D, Python/PyQGIS support

 </div>